Get exclusive member benefits & effect social change. Join Today

 To understand diabetes insipidus, it helps to understand how your body normally uses and regulates fluids.

 Fluids make up as much as 60 percent of your overall body mass.
 Maintaining the proper amount of fluid in your body is key to your overall health.
-You must drink water to balance and regulate the fluid in your body.
+Consuming water and food throughout the day helps provide fluid to your body.
+Urinating, breathing, and sweating help to eliminate fluid from your body.

 When any part of this regulation system breaks down, it can lead to diabetes insipidus.